SkafteNicki/dtu_mlops/s9_scalable_applications/README.md

 We are going to approach the term *scaling* from two different angles that both should result in your application running faster.
 The first approach is levering multiple devices, such as using multiple CPU cores or parallelizing training across multiple GPUs.
-The second approach is more analytical, were we are actually going to look at how we can design smaller/faster model architectures that runs faster.
+The second approach is more analytical, were we are going to look at how we can design smaller/faster model architectures that runs faster.

 It should be noted that this module is specific to working with Pytorch applications.
 In particular we are going to see